Create a Website Account - Manage notification subscriptions, save form progress and more.

 Employment and volunteer opportunities are periodically posted on our main page and can also be viewed in the Human Resources Department section.

-Information about recreation programs and activities can be found on this website, at our 220 Neptune Drive offices, or by calling 207-725-6656.
+Information about recreation programs and activities can be found on our website, facebook social media page, at our 220 Neptune Drive offices, or by calling 207-725-6656.

-Facility request forms can be downloaded (PDF) or picked up at the Recreation Center, 220 Neptune Drive offices.
+INDOOR Facility Request Form & OUTDOOR Facility Request Form can be downloaded (PDF) or picked up at the Recreation Center, 220 Neptune Drive offices.

 Please contact our offices for directions to specific parks or facilities of interest to you.
 Call 207-725-6656 during office hours or email Parks and Recreation.